charmbracelet/bubbletea/tutorials/commands/README.md

 `Cmd`s are functions that perform some I/O and then return a `Msg`.
 Checking the time, ticking a timer, reading from the disk, and network stuff are all I/O and should be run through commands.
-That might sound harsh, but it will keep your Bubble Tea program is straightforward and simple.
+That might sound harsh, but it will keep your Bubble Tea program straightforward and simple.

 Anyway, let's write a `Cmd` that makes a request to a server and returns the result as a `Msg`.